 Image: Pingao and Spinifex growing happily on the dunes at Waimeha Estuary, Waikanae.
+Read about how you can help care for sand dunes in Kapiti in Council's brochure-poster or take a dune walk online with biodiversity guide, Rob Cross.

 Biodiversity refers to the variety of living plants and animals on land, in fresh water and in the sea.